We earn a commission for products purchased through some links in this article.

-As if it wasn’t hard enough to get your baby to sleep, there’s also the worry of where they’re sleeping.
+As if it wasn’t difficult enough to get your baby to sleep, there’s also all the different aspects of baby bed safety to think about.

-You’re likely to wonder if they’ll climb out of the cot or get caught in the bars.
+When thinking about baby bed safety, you’re likely to worry about where you should leave your baby to sleep and may wonder if they’ll climb out of the cot or get caught in the bars.
 Or, every parent’s nightmare, what about the risks of cot death?

-There’s no shortage of answers: family and friends, health visitors, bed manufacturers and medical experts all offer advice on sleep safety.
+There’s no shortage of answers regarding baby bed safety: family and friends, health visitors, bed manufacturers and medical experts all offer advice on baby bed safety.

-Confusingly, this often conflicts.
+Confusingly, this differing advice on baby bed safety often conflicts.
 But rest assured that there are also tried-and-trusted measures, which reduce the risks.
-And once you know your child’s safely in the land of nod, you can sleep soundly, too.
+And once you know your child is safely in the land of nod, you can sleep soundly, too.

 What temperature should my baby’s room be?